-There are 10 weekly online Avenue Quizzes during the semester which will cover material from the assigned Web Modules AND assigned readings from the Textbook or Journal articles.
-For example, Quiz 1 will contain material covered from the Research Methods 1 & 2 Web Modules and the Textbook Chapter 2 reading.
-Each Quiz is "open book" and you may collaborate with your peers but you may NOT post questions.
+There are 11 weekly online Avenue Quizzes during the semester which will cover material from the web modules and assigned readings.
+For example, Quiz 1 will contain material covered in the Development 1 & 2 web modules as well as Chapter 1 from the textbook.
+Each Quiz is "open book" and you may collaborate with your peers but you may NOT post questions online.
 Avenue Quizzes are an opportunity to assess and consolidate your knowledge of the week's content in preparation for the Final Exam where you will be working independently and without access to supporting resources.

-Each Quiz will cover the web module and readings as outline on the last page of the syllabus.
+The weekly quizzes are not cumulative.
 Each Avenue Quiz will consist of 10 multiple-choice questions.
 Avenue Quizzes will be made available online every Thursday at 6AM and will promptly close on Saturday at 6AM.
 You will have 20 minutes to complete each quiz once you open it.
 After closing on Saturday, the Quiz will be reviewed and grades will be released on the following Tuesday.

 Quiz questions are designed to go beyond mere recall and challenge you to apply and demonstrate your comprehension.
 In other words, simply memorizing terms will not lead to a favourable grade.
-To help you prepare and assess your study, you will have a Pre-Quiz each week (released on Monday) that will be graded immediately and will provide you with feedback on why your chosen option was correct/incorrect.
+To help you prepare and assess your studying, you will have a Pre-Quiz each week (released on Monday) that will be graded immediately and will provide you with feedback on why your chosen option was correct/incorrect.
 You can review the completed Pre-Quiz under the Quizzes tab on Avenue.
 The Pre-Quiz serves as an excellent learning tool as it is drawn from the same question bank as your actual Quiz, but does not officially count for grades.
 Note that the Pre-Quiz MUST be completed to gain access to the weekly Avenue Quiz.